The anonymous neo-burlesque performance artist talks about her new documentary, Narcissister Organ Player. (Artforum, 11/14/18)

-An interview with Juliana F. May about her latest work, Folk Incest, an exploration of trauma — personal, historical — and its aftermath.
+An interview with Juliana F. May about her latest work, Folk Incest, an exploration of trauma and its aftermath.
 (The New York Times, 10/3/18)

 A profile of Kyle Abraham as he creates a new work for New York City Ballet, his first ballet commission.
 (The New York Times, 9/21/18)

-A preview of MoMA’s exhibition “Judson Dance Theater: The Work Is Never Done,” organized by the curators Ana Janevski and Thomas Lax.
+A preview of MoMA’s exhibition “Judson Dance Theater: The Work Is Never Done,” curated by Ana Janevski and Thomas Lax.
 (The New York Times, 9/11/18)

 A story about the growing practice of Indigenous land acknowledgment at New York City dance spaces, a movement catalyzed by Emily Johnson.
 (The New York Times, 8/1/18)